BuzzFeedNews/zika-data/README.md

 - The World Health Organization is not yet publishing structured data, but publishes a [page of Zika outbreak news](http://www.who.int/csr/don/archive/disease/zika-virus-infection/en/).

-- HealthMap is using automated parsing to [map global Zika cases](http://www.healthmap.org/zika/) from online sources.
+- HealthMap.org is [mapping news and social-media alerts](http://www.healthmap.org/zika/) about Zika.

-- Wikipedia has a referenced table of figures for [Zika cases since 2015](https://en.wikipedia.org/wiki/Zika_virus_outbreak_in_the_Americas_(2015%E2%80%93present)).
+- Wikipedia's [page on the outbreak](https://en.wikipedia.org/wiki/Zika_virus_outbreak_in_the_Americas_\(2015%E2%80%93present\)) includes a referenced table of confirmed case counts since April 2015, by country.

 #### Mosquitoes

 [Per the WHO](http://www.who.int/csr/disease/zika/en/), "Zika virus is transmitted to people through the bite of an infected mosquito from the Aedes genus, mainly Aedes aegypti in tropical regions.
 This is the same mosquito that transmits dengue, chikungunya and yellow fever."

-- [The global compendium of *Aedes aegypti* and *Ae. albopictus* occurrence](http://www.nature.com/articles/sdata201535). csv data [here](http://datadryad.org/resource/doi:10.5061/dryad.47v3c).
+- [The global compendium of *Aedes aegypti* and *Ae. albopictus* occurrence](http://www.nature.com/articles/sdata201535).
+[Data, as CSV files, available here](http://datadryad.org/resource/doi:10.5061/dryad.47v3c).
 Published 2015-07-07 in *Nature Scientific Data*.
     - "A global geographic database of known occurrences of *Ae. aegypti* and *Ae. albopictus* between 1960 and 2014 [...] derived from peer-reviewed literature and unpublished studies including national entomological surveys and expert networks. [...]
 This is the first comprehensive global database of *Ae. aegypti* and *Ae. albopictus* occurrence, consisting of 19,930 and 22,137 geo-positioned occurrence records respectively."

-#### Spread prediction

-- [Anticipating the international spread of Zika virus from Brazil](http://www.thelancet.com/journals/lancet/article/PIIS0140-6736(16)00080-5/fulltext).
-Published 2016-01-16 in *The Lancet*
-    - A short paper on the anticipated spread of Zika using mosquito data, worldwide temperature proflies and international traveller destinations.

 ## Country-Specific Data